August 2003 – April 2009

 For nearly six years I worked for a unique radio partnership between daily newspaper the Miami Herald and South Florida NPR station WLRN-FM 91.3.
 I started with the launch of the department in August 2003, initially serving as a morning news anchor and reporter.
 I was promoted to the newly-created position of department editor in 2005, handling assignments, editing copy from our radio reporters and working with print reporters to prepare broadcast versions of their stories.
 I became assistant news director in January 2008, picking up additional managerial duties while continuing to anchor and report as needed.
 I also frequently got the opportunity to write articles for the newspaper.

-At that time the newspaper was still located at One Herald Plaza in Miami, alongside the MacArthur Causeway, with an incredible view of Biscayne Bay.
+At that time the newspaper was still located at its waterfront home at One Herald Plaza in Miami, alongside the MacArthur Causeway, with an incredible view of Biscayne Bay.
 Its location said a lot about the stature newspapers once held, being housed on such a prime piece of real estate.

 The iconic building had housed the offices and printing facility for almost half a century by that point and many legends of journalism had worked there.
 It’s also where the newspaper was based when it received 19 of the Pulitzer Prizes it had been awarded.
 Also of interest to a radio nerd like me was the radio tower on the water.
 For decades it had broadcast the signal of storied AM station WQAM, but by the time I was there, I understand it was only kept as a backup tower for the station.

 A huge treat of working in WLRN’s studios at the Miami Herald during the early morning shift was seeing the incredible sunrises from the 5th floor newsroom windows looking east.
 The newspaper building was usually pretty desolate at those hours and I don’t know how many people working there knew just how vivid those sunrises would often be.